MetaBarj0/trinitycore-in-docker/README.md

 and a remote worldserver console.
 Then, it is able to run these docker images to get a fully functional trinitycore server.
+Good stuff to test a server you're working on, make your first step in TrinityCore development, play alone in your grotto just like me.

 # Who